cdslaborg/paramonte/src/interface/Python/setup/README.md

 Dependencies
 ============

 The Python interface of ParaMonte depends on several Python standard modules, as well as third-party libraries.
-These include numpy, scipy, pandas, matplotlib, and seaborn.
-The last two (plotting) libraries are only used for the post-processing of simulation results and are therefore not needed if you do not plan to use the post-processing functionalities of ParaMonte.
+These include `numpy`, `scipy`, `pandas`, `matplotlib`, and `seaborn`.
+The last two (plotting) libraries are only used for the post-processing of simulation results and are therefore not needed if you do not plan to use the post-processing features of the ParaMonte library.
 If you have a recent version of Anaconda Python distribution installed on your system, then all of the dependencies already exist and are automatically installed on your system.

 Parallelism
 ===========

-ParaMonte relies on Message Passing Interface (MPI) standard for inter-processor communications.
-To run a parallel simulation you will have a compatible MPI library installed on your system.
-In most cases, ParaMonte can automatically install the required MPI libraries on your system (with your permission), when you download, install, and `import paramonte` into your Python environment for the first time.
+The ParaMonte library relies on the Message Passing Interface (MPI) standard for inter-processor communications.
+To run a parallel simulation, you will have to have a compatible MPI runtime library installed on your system.
+In most cases, ParaMonte will automatically install the required missing libraries on your system (with your permission).
+These automatic checks and installations happen when you download, install, and `import paramonte as pm`, for the first time, into your Python environment.
 If the automatic installation is unsuccessful, you can also install the libraries manually on your system.
-On Windows and Linux operating systems, we highly recommend downloading and installing [Intel MPI library](https://software.intel.com/en-us/mpi-library), which is available free of charge.
-On macOS, we recommend [MPICH](https://www.mpich.org/downloads/) since the Intel MPI library does not support macOS.
+On Windows and Linux operating systems, we highly recommend downloading and installing the [Intel MPI runtime libraries](https://software.intel.com/en-us/mpi-library), which is available to the public free of charge.
+On macOS, we recommend [Open-MPI](https://www.open-mpi.org/) since the Intel MPI library does not support macOS.
+For more information, visit [https://www.cdslab.org/paramonte/](https://www.cdslab.org/paramonte/).

 Citing ParaMonte
 ================